itsayellow/marcam/README.rst

 Summary
 -------

-Marcam - a cross-platform biology application to automate counting of cells in images.
+Marcam - a cross-platform application to automate counting of objects in images.

 Copyright 2017-2018 Matthew A. Clapp